The Roda Group The Roda Group The Roda Group - Principals

 Managing Director

-The principals of The Roda Group are successful entrepreneurs with extensive experience in communications, software, and Internet services.
-As experienced company founders, they leverage the talents of exceptional engineers, marketing, and academic professionals to create companies that are, or have the opportunity to become, market leaders in their respective fields.
+The Principals of The Roda Group are successful entrepreneurs with extensive experience in the development of high technology companies.
+They support the talents of exceptional entrepreneurs to create companies that are, or have the opportunity to become, market leaders in their respective fields.

 Roger Strauch